intel/userspace-cni-network-plugin/README.md

 userspacecni is built in a container and then transferred to the host.
 By default Docker is used to build the image

+Before building be sure to modify the makefile variable `IMAGE_REGISTRY`.
+`IMAGE_REGISTRY` should be set to an image registry thats accessible across your cluster.

 To build the docker image:
 ```
   git clone https://github.com/intel/userspace-cni-network-plugin.git